EmonRezaBD/Inventory-Management-System/README.md

 # Inventory-Management-System
 This is a contract project for an online business where sales of necessary things for kids.
+As a beginner, I learned and implemented the project using raw technologies.
 ## Tech Stack
 * Frontend: HTML, CSS
 * Backend: Raw PHP